MThogersen/AutoHandSimulator/README.md

 ## Prerequisites
 Requires:
-* The OpenXR plugin (the default in the standard VR template) or the Mock HMD from unity (get the Mock HMD here: https://docs.unity3d.com/Packages/com.unity.xr.mock-hmd@1.0/manual/index.html)
+* The Mock HMD from unity (get the Mock HMD here: https://docs.unity3d.com/Packages/com.unity.xr.mock-hmd@1.0/manual/index.html) and the OpenXR (the default in the standard VR template) or the Oculus plugin.
 * The "old" input system from unity, which is the default for Autohand (AFAIK).
 * The [AutoHand](https://assetstore.unity.com/packages/tools/physics/auto-hand-vr-physics-interaction-165323) package

-## Known issues
-- In the Demo scene locomotion using the script occasionally does not work.
-I have not been able to reliably repreoduce the problem - a restart of Unity usually fixes it.

 ## Controls
 Controls can be rebound to different key-bindings